open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Extensions/README.md

 The BaggageActivityProcessor reads entries stored in Baggage from the parent context and adds the baggage keys and values to the activity as attributes on start.

-Add this span processor to a tracer provider.
+Add this activity processor to a tracer provider.

 Warning!